The 3L Philosophy, even when widely adopted, is not perfect

 Access to the commons

-- Without ownership via private property, there is no steward whose incentives are fully aligned with the care over that property.
+- Without ownership via private property, there is no steward whose incentives are fully aligned with the care of that property.
 The ‘tragedy of the commons’ is a well-understood phenomenon where the lack of a private steward leads to over-exploitation of the resources.

 Nothing lasts forever